mathiaschmid19/wp-smart-code/README.md

 Say goodbye to editing `functions.php` or risking site crashes.
 WP Smart Code provides a safe, sandboxed environment for your custom code.

-## 🤖 New in 1.0.5: AI Coding Assistant
+## AI Coding Assistant

-*   ✨ **Generate Code:** Describe what you need in plain English, and our AI will write the code for you (PHP, JS, CSS, or HTML).
+*  **Generate Code:** Describe what you need in plain English, and our AI will write the code for you (PHP, JS, CSS, or HTML).
-*   🚀 **Improve Code:** Have existing code?
+*  **Improve Code:** Have existing code?
 The AI can optimize it for performance, security, and readability.
-*   🧠 **Explain Code:** Don't understand a snippet?
+*  **Explain Code:** Don't understand a snippet?
 The AI will explain exactly what it does line-by-line.

 ## ✨ Key Features